 "Extremely mature and polished young guy.
 That was a very impressive debut," Reds manager Bryan Price said.
 "From what I've seen of Amir, he just doesn't self-inflict and doesn't get himself in trouble, and not trusting his stuff.
 He has great faith in his ability, and that allows everything he does to play up a notch."

 The Reds No. 2 prospect, and No. 64 overall, according to MLBPipeline.com, Garrett won a rotation spot with a strong spring.
-Despite a sojourn into high school and college basketball from ninth grade until 2014, Garrett focused full time on baseball by 2014, three years after the Reds made him a 22nd round pick in the 2011 Draft.
-Playing basketball in New York for St. John's University was an experience Garrett could draw on in front of 44,653 fans at Busch Stadium.
+Despite a sojourn into high school and college basketball from ninth grade until 2014, Garrett focused full time on baseball by 2014, three years after the Reds drafted him in 2011.
+Playing basketball in New York City for St. John's University was an experience Garrett could draw on in front of 44,653 fans at Busch Stadium.

 "It helped me a lot," Garrett said.
 "When I went out there, it was 'I've been here before, just a different sport.'
 I was able to look around for a second and just see everything.
 I took it all in stride.
 I was very happy.
 It worked out well."
 (M Sheldon - MLB.com - April 8, 2017)